aminbenmansour/blockchain-simulation/README.md

 At this point, the idea of a chain should be apparent—each new block contains within itself, the hash of the previous Block. **This is crucial because it’s what gives blockchains immutability**: If an attacker corrupted an earlier Block in the chain then **all** subsequent blocks will contain incorrect hashes.

+### adding a transaction to a block

+After *new_transaction()* adds a transaction to the list, it returns the index of the block which the transaction will be added to ***the next one to be mined***. *This will be useful later on, to the user submitting the transaction*.